cybercongress/cyb-archeology/README.md

 ## Contribute

-You are invited to contribute new features, fixes, or updates, large or small; We are always thrilled to receive pull requests, and do our best to process them as fast as We can.
+You are invited to contribute new features, fixes or updates, large or small; We are always thrilled to receive pull requests, and do our best to process them as fast as We can.
 You can find detailed information in our [contribution guide](./CONTRIBUTION.md).